vmware/terraform-provider-vcfa/website/docs/r/certificate_library.html.markdown

 ## Importing

 ~> **Note:** The current implementation of Terraform import can only import resources into the state.
 It does not generate configuration.
-[More information.](https://www.terraform.io/docs/import/)
+However, an experimental feature in Terraform 1.5+ allows also code generation.
+See [Importing resources][importing-resources] for more information.

 An existing certificate from library can be [imported][docs-import] into this resource via supplying the full dot separated path certificate in library. `System` org should be used to import system